 Gears 5 gameplay will be a "dramatic contrast" to previous games and might have a new focus on speed

-For a game famous for big heavy men trundling along like boulders with legs, Gears 5's E3 reveal was a revelation in terms of speed and more immediate hand to hand combat.
-Okay, no one's saying this is going to be Devil May Cry 5, but the addition of things like a Locust mace to smash things certainly improves the combat situation with some serious, weighty heft, and gloriously bloody blows.
+As a series famous for big, heavy men trundling along like boulders with legs, Gears 5's E3 reveal was a revelation in terms of speed and more immediate hand-to-hand combat.
+Okay, no one's saying this is going to be Devil May Cry 5, but the addition of things like a Locust mace to smash stuff into bits certainly improves the combat with some serious, weighty heft and gloriously bloody blows.

 Coalition studio head Rod Ferguson is promising "a bunch of innovations, a bunch of changes, a bunch of things that are really exciting and different but still feel like Gears of War".
-All talk that sounds like big changes are on the way for the usual Gears of War template.
+All this talk makes it sound like big changes are on the way for the usual Gears of War template.

 Gears 5 trailer brings heavy emotion, a shaken-up dynamic, and stunning environments

 I'm not going to spoil anything here - just watch it.
 It's bloody great.